Claude Arpels: Biography

 He was the executive producer for On_Line, an independent film directed by Jed Weintrob, and premiered at the Sundance Film Festival in 2002.

 Arpels is currently an activist investor with Slow Money NYC, a company he founded that emphasizes patient capital and investing in local community as opposed to focusing on quarterly earnings and profit maximization.
 He also serves the president of the board of directors of the International Contemporary Ensemble.

 Personal life

 Arpels is married to Winsome Brown, a British-born actress and writer.
 The couple has two children and lives in Tribeca.
 Their loft, designed by Lee Mindel, has been a subject of many interior design and lifestyle magazines.
 It was also the venue for Whole Foods CEO John Mackey's book launch party in 2013.

-In 2015, a cousin of his wife, who was staying with the family, leapt to his death from the family's apartment building.